Warsaw, Poland – Poland is quickly rising to become one of the most attractive destinations for foreign investors in Europe.

 You can also read our interview of Beesfund CEO Arkadiusz Regiec to understand why Warsaw is one of the best cities to launch your business and dive into the bustling entrepreneurial scene of Poland’s capital.

 Central and Eastern Europe as a whole rose to be considered the second most attractive region for investment in Europe, compared to only fourth five years ago.

 More than 6.300 FDI projects were secured in Europe in 2018, a 4% drop compared to the previous year.

 The U.K. remained Europe’s most attractive destination for foreign direct investment projects with a market share of 17%, followed by France (16%), Germany (15%), Spain (5%) and Belgium (4%).
 Sixth largest in Europe, Poland is ahead of Turkey, the Netherlands, Russia and Ireland.

-City-wise, Paris tops the ranking as the most attractive FDI destination in Europe, followed by London, Berlin, Frankfurt, Amsterdam, Munich, Madrid, Warsaw, Barcelona and Brussels.
+City-wise, Paris tops the ranking as the most attractive destination for foreign investors in Europe, followed by London, Berlin, Frankfurt, Amsterdam, Munich, Madrid, Warsaw, Barcelona and Brussels.